MaxDorris/Stocks-Analysis/README.md

   <img width="500" height="450" src=Resources/runtime_2018.png><img width="500" height="450" src=Resources/refactored_runtime_2018.png>
 </p>

-The refactored runtime was 460% faster than the original for 2018.
+The refactored runtime (right) was 460% faster than the original for 2018.

 ## Conclusion

 ### Advantages of Refactoring
 Runtime and memory usage can often be reduced significantly when a script is refactored.
 The speed of this VBA script, for instance, was nearly 5x faster than the original.
-Refactoring can also improve optimization for larger datasets because it can reduce the upper bound for both runtime and/or memory space borrowed as input size increases.
+Refactoring can also improve optimization for larger datasets because it can reduce the upper bound for both runtime and/or memory space borrowed as input size increases (Big O Notation: https://medium.com/@zoebai_70369/big-o-notation-time-and-space-complexity-305a1e301e35).

 ### Disadvantages of Refactoring
 Refactoring a script requires a deeper understanding of the program and dataset.
 This alone can introduce human error / bugs to the script.
 When I wrote the first script (not shown in this report), I had the idea of using arrays to reduce the amount of switching back and forth between sheets (.Activate function).
 However, I did not know exactly how to do this in visual basic yet.